Lukior/MyFantasies/README.md

 This is used to make a quick and dirty shell implementation.
 Commands are in a map<string, function>.
 Possibilities of prompt personnalization.

+Now use boost::spirit for command line parsing.
+Possibility to use your own grammar definition as a template argument.
+Done to learn boost::spirit.

 May receive additionnal features in the futur.